yojoots/libbitcoin-system-wiki/Pure-Bank.md

 capital-ratio = (borrowed - loaned) / loaned
 ```
 #### Rate of Return
-Notice that return on borrowed capital is lower than interest by the amount depreciation of the reserve.
-This is a consequence of liquidity required to support the money substitute (i.e. demand withdrawal).
 ```
 return-rate = interest-paid / borrowed
 return-rate = interest-rate * loaned / borrowed
 ```
+Notice that return on borrowed capital is lower than interest by the amount depreciation of the reserve.
+This is a consequence of liquidity required to support the money substitute (i.e. demand withdrawal).

-Notice that, by substituting [capital ratio for interest ratio](Savings-Relation), return ratio can also be expressed by borrowed and loaned capital.
+By substituting [capital ratio for interest ratio](Savings-Relation), return ratio can also be expressed by borrowed and loaned capital.
 ```
 return-ratio = ((borrowed - loaned) / loaned) * loaned / borrowed
 return-ratio = (borrowed - loaned) / borrowed